 - Provided subgrants to human rights organizations in several countries to use the New Tactics methodology and tools.
 This resulted in groups enhancing their work by defining and implementing new tactics, finding new allies and developing new plans.

-Thank you to the Human Rights Division of the Ministry of Foreign Affairs of the Netherlands and Open Society Foundations Middle East and North Africa Initiative for their support of Middle East and North Africa work.
+Thank you to the Human Rights Division of the Ministry of Foreign Affairs of the Netherlands and Open Society Foundations Middle East and North Africa for their support of Middle East and North Africa work.